jryanconklin/jryanconklin/README.md

 ### Hi, I'm J. Ryan Conklin. :joy_cat:

 - 😄 Pronouns: He/Him/His
-- :goat: I’m currently working on [Particle 11](https://github.com/phase2/particle/tree/eleven)
+- :goat: I’m currently working on Web Components
 - 💬 Ask me about Dungeons & Dragons

 I’m a pattern library creator, librarian, curator, and full-stack developer at Phase2.
 I enjoy creating build tools to make my colleagues lives a little easier.
 I love using technology to solve real problems, but I strive to put people first when making decisions.
 I care passionately about people’s experience; whether that’s creating an accessible-by-default page or improving front-end development tools.
 Technology is all about people.